open-telemetry/opentelemetry.io/content/en/docs/languages/java/configuration.md

 While other configuration mechanisms offer more convenience, none offer the flexibility of writing code expressing the precise configuration required.
-When a particular capability isn't supported by a higher order configuration mechanism, you may have no choice but to use programmatic configuration.
+When a particular capability isn't supported by a higher order configuration mechanism, you might have no choice but to use programmatic configuration.

 The [SDK components](/docs/languages/java/sdk/#sdk-components) sections demonstrate simple programmatic configuration API for key user-facing areas of the SDK.
-For an exhaustive set of the available configuration APIs, consult the code.
+Consult the code for complete API reference.

 ## Zero-code SDK autoconfigure